-Currently, available supply in Massachusetts is not a barrier to eligible patients' access to treatment.
+Currently, available supply of COVID-19 therapeutics in Massachusetts is not a barrier to eligible patients' access to treatment.

-All symptomatic individuals with mild to moderate COVID-19 who are at risk for severe COVID-19 are eligible to receive therapeutics, including nirmatrelvir/r, remdesivir, bebtelovimab (if BA.2 is the predominant variant in the region), sotrovimab (if BA.2 is not the predominant variant in the region), and molnupiravir, regardless of their National Institutes of Health COVID-19 risk tiers or vaccination status.
+All symptomatic individuals with mild to moderate COVID-19 who are at risk for severe COVID-19 are eligible to receive therapeutics, including nirmatrelvir/r, remdesivir, bebtelovimab (if BA.2 is the predominant variant in the region), and molnupiravir, regardless of their National Institutes of Health COVID-19 risk tiers or vaccination status.
 We strongly urge providers to ensure eligible patients have access to and receive these critical and available therapies, regardless of vaccination status or risk tier.
 The tiers provided below are only applicable should there be insufficient supply of these federally allocated therapeutics to fulfill patient need for treatment.